-In the run up to the European Parliament election we ran a first round of our ‘Democracy Needs Imagination’ grants call.
+In the run-up to the European Parliament election, we ran the first round of our ‘Democracy Needs Imagination’ grants call.
 ‘Another Europe is possible’, represented by Luke Cooper, answers some questions on what the grant allowed them to do.

 What did you do with the DNI grant?

 We have launched a new series of podcasts – Saving Europe From Itself.
 Each show we take one big idea, from one big thinker, and put it through its paces.
 We also are working on a six part podcast documentary series and have two live audience events planned in late 2019 and early 2020.

 Our podcast is a crucial part of our activity as a civil society movement.
 We are a growing mass movement in Britain that opposes Brexit and supports a bold, new and radical vision for a reformed Europe.
 Our podcast forms part of these efforts and allows us to drill down into the ideas we need to win and the dialogues across borders that we must cultivate.
 Our wider work has included leading demonstrations of hundreds of thousands of people onto the streets in recent weeks against the unconstitutional actions of the British government.
 As the UK faces its most serious crisis of the post-war period, the situation is very unstable and could go in very positive or negative directions in really quite a short space of time.
 The activity of civil society groups is essential in this context.
 We are for protecting democracy.
 But also for reimagining it in the twenty-first century context.